wonsunahn/CS1632_RentACat/README.md

 (index.html) formats.
 The XML and CSV formats are designed to be easily readable by later stages of the testing pipeline that automatically generate reports or send notifications to developers.
-The HTML format is meant for human cosumption.
+The HTML format is meant for human consumption.
 Try opening index.html and drill down to either the CatImpl class or the RentACatImpl class, which are the classes under test which we are interested in measuring code coverage for.
 If you have implemented all the test cases, it should look similar to the following screenshots: